AddyLopez/REST-API-restaurants-app/README.md

 # REST-API-restaurants-app

+## Project Description

-Codecademy learning project 1) to build REST API endpoints using Express and 2) to implement communication between front-end and back-end of restaurant review website.
+Codecademy learning project 1. to build REST API endpoints using Express and 2. to implement communication between front-end and back-end of restaurant review website.